temesgen-zenebe/autoZoom.com/README.md

 # autoZoom.com
- e-commarce project that utilized Django python framwork and PostgerSQl  as a backend ,and also html,CSS, javascripit , jQuary ,ajax ...framworks  as frontend.
+ e-commerce project that utilized Django python framework and PostgreSQL  as a backend ,and also html, CSS, JavaScript , jQuery ,ajax frameworks  as frontend.